Home: bestmedicalaid.co.za

 You are laying the foundation for your future health, so ensure you get preventative care benefits with your plan.

-Families need more comprehensive benefits like hospital, GP, chemist, dentist and optical.
+family medical aid planIn your 30s: look to an affordable family plan as you need more comprehensive benefits like hospital, GP, chemist, dentist and optical.

 Prevention is better than cure, and you need regular dental, cholesterol, glucose and blood pressure tests.